1.7 The Teaching-Learning Process

 • Strengths to learning: Do you feel like you have support from family or friends?

-• Medication Plan: What medications are you taking and what is the purpose of each?
+• Medication plan: What medications are you taking and what is the purpose of each?
 What medications do you have questions about?
 Do you use a pill reminder, pill organizer, or do family members assist?

-• Self-Care: How confident are you in managing this health care condition?
+• Self-care: How confident are you in managing this health care condition?
 What self-care practices do you currently use for this condition?

-• Follow-up and Reinforcement: How often would you like a follow-up session?
+• Follow-up and reinforcement: How often would you like a follow-up session?
 Would you like another in-person, phone call, or telehealth visit to review these concepts?

 The answers to these questions will help the nurse formulate an individualized teaching plan.
 Before implementing the teaching plan, the environment must also be assessed for barriers that can impact learning.
 For example, the nurse must consider the following factors: